-The Board as a whole has responsibilities typically assumed by a risk committee, including but not limited
+The Board as a whole has responsibilities typically assumed by a Risk Committee, including but not limited

-- (a) ensuring that an appropriate risk-management framework is in place and is operating properly; - reviewing and monitoring legal and policy compliance systems and issues. (b)
+- (a) ensuring that an appropriate risk-management framework is in place and is operating properly; - (b) reviewing and monitoring legal and policy compliance systems and issues.

-That is, matters typically dealt with by a risk committee are dealt with by the full Board.
+That is, matters typically dealt with by a Risk Committee are dealt with by the full Board.
+The Board considers that no efficiencies or other benefits would be gained by establishing a separate Risk Committee.

 During the Reporting Period, the Board relied on the Company's existing risk-management framework.
-The Board intends during the course of this financial year to update its risk-management framework so that the Board can satisfy itself that the framework remains sound, and make any changes that may be required.
+The Board intends during the course of this financial year to update its risk-management framework so that the Board can satisfy itself that the framework remains sound and make any changes that may be required.

+7.2.
 Internal Control and Risk Management